savage-leo/ARIA_PRO/WEBSOCKET_README.md

 ## Security

+- WebSocket connections require token authentication in production.
+  - Provide token via one of:
+    - Query param: `ws://localhost:8100/ws?token=YOUR_TOKEN`
+    - Header: `Authorization: Bearer YOUR_TOKEN`
+    - Header: `X-ARIA-TOKEN: YOUR_TOKEN`
+  - Valid tokens: `ARIA_WS_TOKEN` or `ADMIN_API_KEY` from `production.env`, or a valid JWT (refresh) token.
-- WebSocket connections are subject to CORS policies
+- WebSocket handshake observes CORS and security middleware policies.
-- Consider implementing authentication for production use
-- Rate limiting may be added for production environments
+- Rate limiting may be enabled in production environments.

 ## Monitoring